SilentVoid13/Templater/README.md

 ## Settings

+You can set a `Template folder location` to tell Templater to only check this folder for templates.

 You can set a timeout for your custom commands with the `Timeout` option.
 A command that takes longer than what you defined will be canceled and considered as a command failure.

-You set your locale in the settings, so the dates used in internal templates are formatted according to your language (e.g. `Montag` instead of `Monday` in german).

 ## Installation